topfreegames/Will.IAM/README.md

 One way to do this is to have clients declare them over a Will.IAM endpoint and use this custom entity, PermissionDependency, when creating / deleting user|role permissions.

+## Developing Will.IAM

+To start to develop in Will.IAM codebase be sure that you have `go 1.13` and `Docker` installed.

+After that, on root folder, do the following steps:
+1. execute `make db/setup` to setup the service database;
+2. start the auxiliary services using `make compose-up` to start them;
+3. run `make dev-run` to start Will.IAM in development mode.

 ## TODO:

 ### major